etopoesh/Petanquestats-app/README.md

 ## Status

-The project is in beta.
+The project is in beta 1.1.
 Feedback and issues are welcome.